Guy Morançon: Biography

-Born in Marseille, Guy Morançon studied music at the Marseile conservatory, then at the Accademia Musicale Chigiana, the Gregorian Institute of Paris and the Conservatoire de Paris.
+Born in Marseille, Guy Morançon studied music at the Marseille conservatory, then at the Accademia Musicale Chigiana, the Gregorian Institute of Paris and the Conservatoire de Paris.
 His main masters were Marcel Prévot in organ, Alexandre Eugène Cellier, Marcel Dupré, in orchestra direction, Louis Fourestier, Paul van Kempen, Carl Schuricht, in chorus direction, Élisabeth Brasseur, and Pierre Revel, Louis Saguer and Olivier Messiaen in writing and music composition.

 First appointed as the maître de chapelle of the Basilica of Notre-Dame-des-Victoires, Paris, he then became the titular organist, whose casing, for Cavaillé-Coll, was one of the most beautiful in France.
 A soloist at Radio France, he also performed with the Orchestre de Paris, and La Chapelle Royale; he performed under the direction of conductors such as Pierre Boulez, Semyon Bychkov, Emmanuel Krivine, André Girard and Philippe Herreweghe.

 Several countries welcome him for concerts and tours, in particular the United States of America, Finland, Germany...
 His very vast repertoire, extends from the music of the Middle Ages to today, and gives a lot of space to the French authors, Couperin, but also Lefébure-Wély, Bonnal, Messiaen.

 In 1962, he founded the Jean-Baptiste Lully choruses, which he conducted until 1977, and with which he gave the great works of the sacred repertoire, from Roland de Lassus to Olivier Messiaen, with the collaboration of international soloists such as Maria Stader, Aldo Ciccolini, Jacques Villisech, Yvonne Loriod, Yi-Kwei Sze, Elizabeth Harwood, Rita Streich.
 The main Parisian orchestras participated in these concerts.

 One example is the complete creation in France of the oratorio Elijah by Mendelssohn in the presence of a descendant of the German composer.
 Only excerpts had previously been given, mainly by the 19th century Orchestre de la Société des concerts du Conservatoire.